-Miscellaneous names features
+Miscellaneous articles about Irish names

-However, most families in the 18th and 19th century did follow tradition when a child was born, with the result that the same names tend to be repeated generation after generation.
+However, most families in the 18th and 19th centuries did follow tradition when a child was born, with the result that the same names tend to be repeated generation after generation.

-While this can cause some confusion when researching your ancestors, a likely 'mix' of first names can be helpful when faced with a choice of families with the same Irish surname.
+While this can cause some confusion when researching your ancestors, a likely 'mix' of first names can be helpful when faced with a choice of families with the same surname.